 Footpaths Committee Meeting

-NOTICE IS HEREBY GIVEN that a meeting of Eccleshall Parish Council Footpaths Committee will be held on Wednesday September 4th, 2019 at Eccleshall Community Centre, at 7pm.
+NOTICE IS HEREBY GIVEN that a meeting of Eccleshall Parish Council Footpaths Committee will be held on Wednesday 17th August 2022, at 7pm, Eccleshall Community Centre, preceding the planning committee meeting.

 2. Election of Chair and Vice Chair